-The food industry is responsible for around 50% of all green house gas emissions and known environmental degradation.
-This is a fact few are talking about and we are here to change this.
+The food industry is responsible for over 30% of all green house gas emissions and environmental degradation.
+This is a fact that few are talking about and we want to change this.
 We are on a mission to build a sustainable food system.

 We are zero plastic.
 All of our packaging is either biodegradable or recyclable.
 Note we do use PET recyclable plastics and compostable plastics, which are of course eco friendly.

-Zero Waste - Our effort to operate a zero-waste supply chain is certainly the most challenging one.
-We strive for zero-waste with rigorous and meticulous attention to detail alongside creative thinking.
-Working throughout the chain, starting with our suppliers all the way through to our customers.
+Our effort to operate a zero-waste supply chain is certainly the most challenging one.
+We strive for zero-waste by digging into the details as well as some creative thinking.

 Examples of these are: